 Canopies of colorful trees make biking or walking along the river or through North Fargo and Downtown Fargo neighborhoods a mesmerizing spectacle.
 For full immersion in fall colors, head just outside the city to Buffalo River State Park for a hike through the foliage.

 It wouldn’t be fall without a little bit of scary – or a lot of scary in Fargo’s case.

 Acres of Terror frightens the pants off anyone willing to wander through literal acres of spooky fields dotted with crazy and terrifying characters.

 Meanwhile, you can find 15 haunted attractions at Moorhead’s Haunted Farm and take a bone-chilling walk through the woods surrounding them.

-Major attractions also throw creepy events, including paranormal tours at Bonanzaville, USA, where you can search for the ghosts of this pioneer town’s past, and behind-the-scenes Flashlight Tours at the 137-year-old Comstock House.
+Major attractions also throw creepy events, including paranormal tours at Bonanzaville, USA, where you can search for the ghosts of this pioneer town’s past, and creep your way through the Haunted Farm in Moorhead.

 Find a cozy outfit